Bottomless ice pits under thin layers of snow. Sharp ice ridges, like frozen waves across the land. Howling winds. Blowing ice crystals.

-Jade had already completed two parts of the demanding Polar Hat Trick.
+Jade had already completed two parts of the Polar Hat Trick.
 She had skied to the North Pole and across Greenland.
 This South Pole adventure would be the final challenge.
-Hardly anyone had tried to do what Jade was attempting now.
-She was only 16.
-Only 140 people have ever skied without assistance from the Antarctic coast to the South Pole.
-And only 20 of these were women.
+Hardly anyone had tried to do what Jade was trying now.
+And she was only 16.

-If this wasn’t enough, Jade and her team took on an added challenge.
-They wanted to take a new route to the South Pole.
-They studied maps and found a coast‑to-pole route that no one had ever taken.
-This would take them through steep, challenging terrain.
-They’d ski across the Kansas Glacier and through the Transantarctic Mountains that divide east and west Antarctica.
+To this, Jade and her team added one more challenge.
+They wanted to take anewroute to the South Pole.
+They studied maps and found a coast‑to-pole route.
+No one had ever taken it.
+It would go through steep terrain.
+They’d ski across glaciers and through mountains.

-The team had to carry or pull everything they needed.
+The team had to carry everything they needed.